 A large fire has the potential to impact electrical service by causing disruption in network distribution through direct or indirect processes.
 Direct heat from flames or damage from fallen trees associated with a fire event may cause power outages.
-There is one major transmission line and right-of-way that transects EA-E's WUI, just upslope from homes and structures, from the northeast in Queens Bay, travelling the north side of West Arm of Kootenay Lake to where it crosses Kootenay River just west of Nelson and continues through Blewett.
+There is one major transmission line and right-of-way that transects EA-F's WUI, from the northeast in Willow Point, travelling the north side of West Arm of Kootenay Lake and Kootenay River (where it briefly crosses Kootenay River just west of Nelson but then back over at Taghum).
+East of Nelson, the transmission line is just upslope from homes and structures.
+West of Nelson, it follows the shoreline of Kootenay River, downslope of most homes and structures.
 Transmission lines can provide excellent fuel breaks and access for first responders in the event of a wildfire - if the vegetation on them is regularly managed and kept in a low-hazard state.
 They can also be the source of fire ignitions - trees and other vegetation intruding into power lines can cause fires in multiple ways.
 A tree falling across a line can tear the line down and result in a downed line.
 A branch spanning two line conductors for a sufficient period of time may ignite the branch and also may produce high-energy, high-temperature arcs multiple feet in length.
 If the branch remains in contact and arcing, it can cause progressive damage that eventually breaks the line.
-It is important that both EA-E and RDCK lobby the electrical power providers in and influencing the community's WUI to regularly maintain their right-of-way's vegetation (see Recommendation #25 in Section 5.5).
+It is important that both EA-F and RDCK lobby the electrical power providers in and influencing the community's WUI to regularly maintain their right-of-way's vegetation (see Recommendation #25 in Section 5.5).

-Residential and commercial power throughout EA-E is provided by a network of wood-pole distribution lines.
-There are many instances where both the regional district/MOTI and private landowners have highly flammable vegetation and/or unmaintained conifer trees growing in close proximity to power poles and distribution lines.
+Residential and commercial power throughout EA-F is provided by BC Hydro and FortisBC through a network of wood-pole distribution lines.
+BC Hydro and Fortis clear right-of-ways in the region every few years and conduct ongoing maintenance as needed.
+However, there are many instances where both the regional district/MOTI and private landowners have highly flammable vegetation and/or unmaintained conifer trees growing in close proximity to power poles and distribution lines.